typelevel/typeclassic/README.md

 # typeclassic

-Everything you need to first class type classes
+Everything you need to make type classes first class.

 ## What is this?